 “After making initial contact with American Adoptions and sending in the preliminary application, the paperwork part of our adoption journey began.
 We were able to work with our local social worker to complete our home study.
 She visited us in our home three times to interview us and check out our house.
 We had to fill out a long form about ourselves and our parenting styles.
 Kenny and I enjoyed doing this as it brought us closer and prompted us to discuss what kind of parents we hoped to be.
 We also had to fill out piles of paperwork regarding our finances, background checks, employment history, etc. Though this was daunting and overwhelming at times, American Adoptions in addition to our social worker guided us along each step of the way.
 Being a very organized person, I loved how American Adoptions provided us with a manual and checklist to help us ensure everything got done.

-Jane and Kenny’s ability to enjoy the pre-activation process carried into the next stage of their adoption process when they were matched just three weeks later.
+Jane and Kenny’s ability to enjoy the pre-activation process carried into the next stage of their adoption process when they received an adoption opportunity just three weeks later.
 They didn’t know if they were going to get a boy or a girl but didn’t let this bother them.
 They busied themselves preparing a nursery and buying essentials till they learned more.

 On December 15th, Baby Maya was born in Virginia.
 Kenny and Jane were on their way when the received the call that they were having a little girl.
 Again showing their easy-going attitude, they nervously met Maya’s birth mother at the hospital and discovered that it felt like meeting family.